Market Overview

 Future Outlook

-- Electrification of vehicles will drive demand for energy-efficient wiper motors and advanced control modules.
+- Electric vehicle expansion will drive demand for low-noise, energy-efficient wiper motors and aerodynamic blade designs.